Pneumonia in Seniors

 Prevention of Pneumonia

 They say that “prevention is worth a pound of cure” and when it comes to preventing pneumonia they are right.
-Vaccines are the primary way that elderly people can improve their odds of not catching pneumonia.
-Other preventions, include eating a well-balanced diet that is rich in foods that support the immune system.
-Hand-washing is also important and when available to the use of hand sanitizer can help too.
+Vaccines are the primary way that seniors can improve their odds of not catching pneumonia.
+Other preventions include eating a well-balanced diet that is rich in foods that support the immune system.
+Handwashing is also important, and, when available, the use of hand sanitizer can help too.
 Pneumonia is spread by contact and inhalation.
 Paying attention to surfaces is important.
 Coughing into a handkerchief helps keep pneumonia and other germs out of the air.

 As a last tip, the Mayo Clinic has a wonderful resource on the Do’s and Don’ts of handwashing.
 In the meantime, pay close attention to all of those old sayings – An apple a day!